 The starting date from St Maarten is 15.5 and you are welcome to arrive a few days in advance to get to know the boat and crew a little better before we leave.
 We have quite a liberal view on arrival dates since flights can be hard to match and we fully understand that everyone wants to get a piece of the Caribbean before we leave.
 The trip has taken us everything from 15 to 18 days to sail but we have, to be on the safe side, scheduled 20 days for the crossing.
 If you have signed up for the Horta, Azores – Cherbourg leg you don’t have to worry about departure but otherwise you have to be clear of the boat by 4.6 at the latest.
 This is to ensure any new arrivals space before departure for the next leg.

 This trip requires that you have been on a sailing boat before.
-If you suffer from a seasickness that doesn’t cure in a few days, when you get your sea-legs as we say, this might not be your trip.
+If you suffer from constant seasickness, not getting your sea-legs as we say, this might not be the trip for you.
 A combination of sun (dehydration) and seasickness (not being able to hold in liquids) is a bad combo and makes your trip a misery.
 On the other hand most of us feel seasick from times to times and nowadays there are remedies for that.
-Before you sign up, just give it a thought, if you are unsure of your capabilities to do the trip you are most welcome to consult us around the matter.
-We feel very responsible for all crew and want to be sure everyone comes along for the right reasons and equipped with the faculties and physical condition to meet the challenge.
+Before you sign up, just give it a thought, if you are unsure of your capabilities to do the trip you are most welcome to turn to us for consultation.
+We feel responsible for all crew and want to be sure everyone comes along for the right reasons and equipped with the faculties and physical condition to meet the challenge.

 Everyone onboard is expected to join in on everyday duties on the boat.
 If the weather gets rough we usually simplify the watch rota to ensure there is enough helm and decision power on deck.
 You are free to grab as much responsibility you want to match your experience and skills.